stepanenko/stepanenko/quotes.md

 ## _Quotes_

+> Because JavaScript can be used without understanding, the understanding of the language is often never attained. - Kyle Simpson

 > If you define the problem correctly, you almost have the solution.

 > You are not paid to use every feature of the language. - D. Crockford